Travelbound logo

 01 Bayeux Tapestry

-This long embroidered scroll is the most important relic to survive from the 11th century.
+This long embroidered scroll is the most important relic to have survived from the 11th century.
 Students can see the epic story of William of Normandy’s conquest of England in 1066, and consider the French and British interpretation of events.
 Tip: A workbook is available in French for MFL students.
-A workspace can be pre-booked for one hour for school groups with a replica tapestry image.
+A workspace with a tapestry image replica can be pre-booked for one hour for school groups.

 1 hour See on map